Baskerville: Adaptations

 Mrs Eaves, a radical reimagination of the Baskerville style by Zuzana Licko, with a low x-height for display use.

 A particularly idiosyncratic Baskerville revival is Mrs Eaves (1996), designed by Zuzana Licko.
 Named after Baskerville's housekeeper-turned-wife, it uses a low x-height to create a bright page without reducing stroke width.
 Not intended for extended body text, it is often used on book titles and headings.
 It uses a variety of ligatures to create effects with linked characters.
 Licko later created a sans-serif companion, Mr. Eaves.

 Big Moore by Matthew Carter is a recent digitisation of the larger sizes of Isaac Moore's early adaptation, often called Baskerville Old Face, with an italic.
 Harriet is an adaptation by Okaytype inspired by American nineteenth-century printing.

 Libre Baskerville is optimised for on-screen reading with a taller x-height, wider counters and lower stroke contrast.

+In September 2026, an interdisciplinary research project based at the University of Cambridge and funded by the Arts and Humanities Research Council released an open-source revival font family known as Baskerville Punch.
+This font is based on John Baskerville's original punches cut between 1750 and 1775, which are held in the Cambridge University Library.
+The Small Performances project used a range of scientific analyses and artisanal techniques to reconstruct 18th-century punch-cutting and recreate a more true-to-life digital imagining of the Baskerville type.